qaco/conf/README.md

 * Install ```firmware-realtex``` (drivers)
 * ```nmcli device wifi connect myessid password mypasswd```

+* Note that nm-applet (from the package network-manager-gnome) is mutually exclusive with /etc/network/interfaces

 ### Nvidia GPU

 Add to /etc/default/grub in order to avoid tty resolution issues: